 TEACHING SITUATION SHARING OF COPIES NOTE!
 As part of distance or hybrid learning, you may copy and share the necessary part of the workbook and answer key for revision purposes.
-You may only copy those parts of the workbook or answer key which the learner has answered or which are necessary to check the learner's work.
-You may share a copy with a learner as a paper copy by email by storing it on a closed network, available to the learner.
-The learner and teacher must possess the original workbook or answer key.
+You may only copy those parts of the workbook or answer key which the student has answered or which are necessary to check the student's work.
+You may share a copy with a student as a paper copy by email by storing it on a closed network, available to the student.
+The student and teacher / lecturer must possess of the original workbook or answer key.